httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 non-zero-length chunks of binary content, a zero value, and a trailer section that is terminated by a zero value.

+Response messages that contain informational status codes result in a different structure; see {{informational}}.
+Note that while the Indeterminate-Length Informational Response field is shown in {{format-indeterminate-length}}, it can only appear in response messages.

 The indeterminate-length encoding only uses length prefixes for content blocks.
 Multiple length-prefixed portions of content can be included, each prefixed by a non-zero Chunk Length integer describing the number of bytes in the block.
 The